GovReady/govready-q/README.md

 For production you might also want to make other changes to the `environment.json` file:

 * Set `debug` to false.
-* Set the `modules-path` key to a path to the YAML module files (the default is "modules" to use the built-in modules).
+* Set `module-repos` to access module definitions not in this repository, see below.
 * Add the administrators for unhandled server error emails (a list of pairs of [name, address]):

 	"admins": [["Name", "email@domain.com"], ...]